Google Analytics Data Analysis (BigQuery)

 0 4.36 0.91 2509

-• There is user interaction, as 0.91 events per session means almost every session triggers an event (clicks, video plays, etc.).
+From these results we conclude that we have 4.36 pageviews per session, which is considered normal to good in web analytics.
+A good score is often between 3-5 pages per session, but that depends on the nature of the website of course.
+We can also see that there is user interaction, as 0.91 events per session means almost every session triggers an event (clicks, video plays, etc.).
 Therefore visitors are not being passive.

-How are hit events related to transactions and revenue?¶
+How are hit events related to transactions and revenue?

-• Overall average events per session
+- Overall average events per session

-• Average events per session where conversion took place
+- Average events per session where conversion took place

-• Total conversion rate
+- Total conversion rate

-• Average revenue per session
+- Average revenue per session

 %%bigquery